Pedestrians and cyclists

 Engineering work should be conducted in 2017 so that we can test a section of the bridge in winter 2018.

-The Jacques Cartier and Champlain Bridges Incorporated (JCCBI) would like to advise pedestrians that the Jacques-Cartier sidewalk is now opened between the Île Sainte-Hélène Pavilion and Montreal.
+The Jacques Cartier and Champlain Bridges Incorporated (JCCBI) would like to advise pedestrians that the Jacques-Cartier sidewalk is now opened between Longueuil and Montreal.
+Pedestrians must note, however, that current access to Longueuil is by staircase.